Guide to Transparent 3D Printing

-At around 3000 grit, stereolithography (SLA) printed parts become glossy and very smooth to the touch.
+At around 3000 grit, SLA 3D printed clear parts become glossy and very smooth to the touch.
 By 12000 grit, they are reflective.
 Try using a range of sandpaper and micromesh pads with grits from 400 to 12000, in increments of 200, slowly and carefully to clean the lens between grit levels and to eliminate scratches from the previous level before moving on to the next.

 Our support site offers a simple visual step-by-step guide for manual sanding, including an optional finish with acrylic spray.